google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 ## VTTRegion-related bits of TextTrack

-The interface elements regions, `addRegion()` and `removeRegion()`, have been removed from the WebVTT spec and will be removed from Chrome.
+The interface elements regions, `addRegion()` and `removeRegion()`, have been removed from the WebVTT spec and will be removed from Chrome in compliance with the [latest spec](https://w3c.github.io/webvtt/).
+Those needing an alternative can use the `VTTCue.region` property which is being added in Chrome 58.

 [Chromestatus Tracker](https://www.chromestatus.com/feature/5308626495340544) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=690014)